Sabadell's TSB plans 'pop-up' services in UK to replace closing branches

-The lender, owned by Spanish bank Sabadell (SABE.MC), said in September it would close 164 branches in 2021, cutting its network down to 290 locations.
+The lender, owned by Spanish bank Sabadell, said in September it would close 164 branches in 2021, cutting its network down to 290 locations.

 The 43 pop-ups will be spread across the country with 22 in England, 19 in Scotland and two in Wales, with most based in areas where customers have to travel for more than 20 minutes to access a branch, the bank said.